nazwhale/who-is-naz-2/src/blog-posts/things-that-hold-engineers-back.md

 ## 3. Owning the technical solution, but not the project

 For example, a mobile engineer may be given a ticket with a description of the problem.

 They fix the problem, writing great docs, tests and documentation etc. Along the way they help to unblock other engineers in their domain.

-However, when they show the team, it turns out that we're late and the scoped problem isn't quite right.
+However, when they show the team, it turns out that we're late and the scoped problem wasn't quite right to begin with.

 The engineer reacts in one of two ways:
-1. They get defensive and say "I did everything you asked for".
-Blame the product manager / designer for not scoping the work properly and not booking in testing sessions early enough
+1. They get defensive.
+Say "I did everything you asked for".
+Blame the designer / product manager for not scoping the work properly and not booking in testing sessions early enough
 2. The take ownership *beyond the code*.
-They proactively bring in the relevant people to re-scope and re-estimate a timeline, and plan testing at the right time to drive the project forward.
+They proactively bring in the relevant people to re-scope and re-estimate.
+Then plan testing at the right time to drive the project forward.